Burlington Northern Santa Fe Manitoba: History

 The line to the Canada–United States border at Noyes, Minnesota, was sold to the Canadian National Railway (CN), although the GN maintained trackage rights over it to access its tracks in Winnipeg.

 After the GN was merged into the Burlington Northern Railroad in 1970, the name of the MGNR was changed to Burlington Northern Manitoba Ltd. (BNML) in 1971.
 The last name change was to Burlington Northern Santa Fe (Manitoba) took place in 1999, following the merger of the BNSF Railway in 1996.

 There are currently seven employees: train crew having four, and maintenance of way having three.

 Trackage

-BNSF owns tracks from the CNR Rivers Subdivision near Lindsay St, to Academy Rd and from north of Portage Ave to Pacific Ave.
+BNSF owns tracks from the CN Rivers Subdivision near Lindsay St, to Academy Rd and from north of Portage Ave to Pacific Ave.
 Along the line is their engine house and ADM industry between Taylor Ave to Grant Ave, and a yard from Grant Ave to Corydon Ave.
 At the north end of the track, there are a couple more industries.
-BNSF has trackage rights on the CPR La Riviere Subdivision between Academy Rd to just north of Portage Avenue, and the CNR Rivers Subdivision between Lindsay St, and Fort Rouge Yard.
-BNSF also has trackage rights on the entire CN Letellier Sub, usually just used for shunting cars at the CNR Fort Rouge Yard.
+BNSF has trackage rights on the CPKC La Riviere Subdivision between Academy Rd to just north of Portage Avenue, and the CNR Rivers Subdivision between Lindsay St, and Fort Rouge Yard.
+BNSF also has trackage rights on the entire CN Letellier Sub, usually just used for switching cars at the CN Fort Rouge Yard.